 Novavax announced on August 31 that it had reached an agreement in principle with the Canadian government to supply the country with 76 million doses of its NVX-CoV2373 vaccine.

-The company is reported to have also signed Covid vaccine deals with the United Kingdom, India, the Czech Republic, South Africa, and Japan.
+The company is reported to have also signed SARS-CoV-2 vaccine deals with the United Kingdom, India, the Czech Republic, South Africa, and Japan.

 NVX-CoV2373 is currently in Phase 2 clinical trials that began in August in the US and Australia and in which about half of the participants are between sixty and 84 years of age.